samjulien/blog/_posts/2018-08-14-how-utilities-can-use-ciam-to-avoid-3-common-problems.markdown

   - 2018-03-07-3-iam-examples-to-support-digital-transformation
 ---

-Utilities are in a unique position because of the sheer amount of data they collect and the number of users they manage.
+Utility companies are in a unique position because of the sheer amount of data they collect and the number of users they manage.
 This affords them opportunities to generate value in ways that other companies can't.

 But this wealth of information comes with several challenges.
 Users have [high expectations that many utility companies have yet to meet](https://www.powerengineeringint.com/articles/print/volume-26/issue-1/features/three-challenges-for-utilities-in-2018.html), and the [prevalence of inefficient customer management systems](https://www.appcues.com/blog/3-customer-engagement-strategies-that-make-users-feel-like-one-in-a-million) leaves many teams vulnerable to service outages and even cyberattacks.

-Using customer identity and access management (CIAM) technology can help utilities avoid three of the industry’s most common issues:
+Using customer identity and access management (CIAM) technology can help utility companies avoid three of the industry’s most common issues:

 1. Inefficient trouble-shooting
 2. A lack of personalized service